hugapi/hug/ARCHITECTURE.md

 It consistently benchmarks among the top 3 performing web frameworks for Python, handily beating out Flask and Django.
 For almost every common Web API task the code written to accomplish it in hug is a small fraction of what is required in other Frameworks.

 However, it's important to note, hug is not a Web API Framework.
 OK -- that certainly is a function it performs.
-And exceptional well at that.
+And exceptionally well at that.
 But at it's core, hug is a framework for exposing idiomatically correct and standard internal Python APIs externally.
 A framework to allow developers and architects to define logic and structure once, and then cleanly expose it over other means.